bombe-match/bombe-match.github.io/docs/Rules/EDR.md

 - Destroying the system environment, causing the program to be unable to execute.
 - Interrupting network connections.

-## Victory Conditions and Scoring Method
+## Victory Conditions

-- Victory Condition: Find the only malicious program in the environment and submit the answer to the specified API.
+Find the malware in the environment and submit the malware name to the specified API.
-- Scoring Method: Score will be updated using the ELO scoring system.